Is Dermaplaning Good for Wrinkles?

 When the surface is less clogged with dead skin, skincare can spread more evenly.
 That does not mean products “work like magic,” but it can help you get more consistent use from hydrating and antioxidant products.

-Fort Lauderdale advantage: Many locals have a thicker, rougher surface layer from sun exposure and outdoor time.
-That is why the “reveal” can look dramatic after a quality dermaplaning session.
+In Fort Lauderdale, I often see skin that has a rougher surface from sun exposure and time outdoors.
+That is one reason the skin can look noticeably smoother after a well-done dermaplaning treatment.

 What Results Should You Expect for Mature Skin?